-To help increase tire life and distribute wear more evenly, rotate the tires every 7,500 miles (12,000 km).
-Move the tires to the positions shown in the chart each time they are rotated.
+To help increase tire life and distribute wear more evenly, rotate the tires according to the maintenance messages displayed on the information display.
+Move the tires to the positions shown in the diagram each time they are rotated.
 If you purchase directional tires, rotate only front-to-back.